 While you might not be accumulating points against your record, you are still accumulating a record — even those tickets that you avoid, never pay, and just ignore.

-If you get cited for speeding and plead guilty to it by paying your fine, that speeding ticket will be reported to the Louisiana Department of Public Safety and Corrections Department of Motor Vehicles (DMV).
+If you get cited for speeding and plead guilty to it by paying your fine, that speeding ticket will be reported to the Louisiana Department of Public Safety Corrections Office of Motor Vehicles (DMV).
 Now that record is something that any law enforcement agency can see.

 Most importantly, that violation will be visible on credit reports so that insurance companies can see it too.
 By simply paying a traffic ticket without going to court to fight it, you’re likely increasing your insurance rates and adding to your moving violation history with the state.

 Even the smallest moving violations matter on your driving record, even though the state does not use a points system.
+There may not be points on your license, but your auto insurer will still be penalizing you for every traffic violation.
 Do not be fooled into paying off moving violations and thinking that’s the end of it.

-Instead, hire a Louisiana traffic defense attorney to protect your driving record and avoid hefty increases in car insurance premiums and possible license suspension if you get too many violations in a given period.
+Instead, hire a Louisiana traffic defense attorney like John Radziewicz to protect your driving record and avoid hefty increases in car insurance premiums and prevent a possible license suspension if you get too many violations in a given period.

 How to fight old and new traffic violations